The INDEX function in Excel returns a value according to its position in a table.

 - What is month #6?

-- Well, it's easy to find the answer with the function INDEX.
+- It's easy to find the answer using the INDEX function.

 But of course, we can replace the value 6 with the reference of a cell, like this